apache/incubator-annotator-website/README.md

 branch gets published to an Apache HTTPD static hosting environment run by the Apache infrastructure team.

+To update the demo, update the submodule (`git submodule update --remote`), rebuild (`yarn build`; in this repo, not inside the submodule), and commit the changes it made in `content/`.

 ## Developing

 ##### Requirements